tomap/tpi2.eu/source/_posts/new-blog-generator-1.md

 The change was simple.

-I followed the [quick start tutorial](https://gohugo.io/overview/quickstart/), then picked a new theme: [hugo-frais](https://github.com/the2ne/hugo-frais) and transfered posts from the old site.
+I followed the [quick start tutorial](https://gohugo.io/overview/quickstart/), then picked a new theme: [hugo-frais](https://github.com/the2ne/hugo-frais) and transferred posts from the old site.

 Post headers are similar.
 Before:
 ```